bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Researcher

-During a round of downtime, before spending coins on upgrades, you gain +⛁ this round for research upgrades only.
+During a round of downtime, before spending any ⛁, you gain +⛁ this round for research only.
+You may place this ⛁ on any available research.
+If there are no available research tracks, add one to any location.

-The following downtime options open up for you and your allies in HQ.
-- **Research Upgrades: (feature, item, location, or lore).** Choose the desired research and add it to the list of available HQ research.
-By default, research requires five coins to complete.
-When the research is complete, the players decide and learn 1 new piece of information about the nature of the research.
-If it is determined that more than 1 piece of information can be gained through research, the PCs must begin and complete new research for each additional piece of information.
-Completing research on a feature upgrades gameplay, making the feature playable.
-- Spend any number of ⛁ on research.

 ## Sailor